500farm/prometheus-ethminer/README.md

 ### Usage

-By default, the `ethminer_exporter` listens on port 8555.
+By default, `ethminer_exporter` listens on port 8555.

 API endpoints are discovered automatically by looking for open port 3333 on localhost and running Docker containers.